codingforpleasure/customized-workspace/Ubuntu/useful-resources/generative_deep_learning.md

-* VAEs compresses an input into a latent distribution and then samples from this distribution to recover the inputs after training we can sample from the latent space to generate new data points usually VAEs are quite easy to train but as mentioned the outputs can be blurry gans
+* VAEs compresses an input into a latent distribution and then samples from this distribution to recover the inputs after training we can sample from the latent space to generate new data points usually VAEs are quite easy to train but as mentioned the outputs can be **blury**